The Frisco Kid: Development

 The film was in development for seven years.
 It was known as No Knife for a long time, then briefly as Greenhorn before someone suggested The Frisco Kid.

 Robert Aldrich replaced director Dick Richards during pre-production.
 Roger Ebert wrote, "It's really nobody's movie.
 The screenplay has been around Hollywood for several years, and Aldrich seems to have taken it on as a routine assignment."

 According to Gene Wilder's autobiography, Kiss Me Like a Stranger: My Search for Love and Art, the Tommy Lillard role, played by Harrison Ford, was originally planned for John Wayne.
 John J. Puccio of Movie Metropolis writes that Wayne was "eager to take it on as a comic follow-up to True Grit and Rooster Cogburn.
 Salary concerns nixed the idea, though, and it's questionable he would have finished the shooting, in any case, as he died shortly before The Frisco Kid opened."
 (Another source says Wayne did not want to make the film due to "vulgarity" in the script.)

 Wilder said he was offered the film in 1976 but turned it down.
 The script was rewritten, he read it again the following year and thought it was better but still turned it down.
 However, when he read a revised second draft he agreed to do it.
-Warners asked him to work on the script, so he helped with the construction of a third draft, then wrote a fourth draft.
+Warner Bros. asked him to work on the script, so he helped with the construction of a third draft, then wrote a fourth draft.

 Production

 Filming started 30 October 1978 under the working title No Knife.

-Aldrich said "With the exception of Bette Davis, Gene is the best actor I've worked with.
+Aldrich said, "With the exception of Bette Davis, Gene is the best actor I've worked with.
 He's very intuitive, very bright."
 Wilder also enjoyed working with Aldrich, calling the film Young Frankenstein Meets the Dirty Dozen and saying "the way he chooses to do a scene is the most artistic of any director I've ever worked with."

 Aldrich did not always get on with Harrison Ford during the shoot.
 "I think every time Aldrich looked at Harrison, he saw John Wayne," said Mace Neufeld, the producer.
 "Harrison was aware of that, but he was always fun to be around, very funny."
 Ford later said "It was fun to work with Gene... [but] every time the director, Robert Aldrich, looked at me, he was thinking about how unhappy he was that he didn't have John Wayne, instead."